RLovelett/VHS/Carthage/Checkouts/SwiftCheck/README.md

 Custom Types
 ============

-SwiftCheck implements random generation for most of the types in the Swift STL.
+SwiftCheck implements random generation for most of the types in the Swift Standard Library.
 Any custom types that wish to take part in testing must conform to the included `Arbitrary` protocol.
 For the majority of types, this means providing a custom means of generating random data and shrinking down to an empty array.

 For example: